PI

 1. Discovering the functions of HSP40 protein DNAJA2 in genome maintenance and cancer immunotherapy (Nature Communications, 2023; Cell Discovery, 2023)

-2. Demonstrating the functions of DNAJA2 in maintaining glucose homeostasis (Manuscript in preparation)
+2. Demonstrating the functions of DNAJA2 in maintaining glucose homeostasis (Nature Communications, 2025)

 3. Identification of novel genetic variants predisposing to familial oral cancer (Cell Discovery, 2019)